-Reconstruction of an Elizabethan staircase and carvings at Staircase house Stockport in England.
+Staircase house, the reconstruction of an Elizabethan staircase in Stockport, England.

 Scroll down to climb the stairs.